majiiidh/Hyperliquid_Withdraw/README.md

 nano undelegate.py
 ```

-copy the below code and paste into the file, then hit ctl+x then y then hit Enter:
+Copy the below code and paste into the file, then hit ctrl+x then y then hit Enter to save:

 ```